Dreyvor/SoftSec-Labs/cs412_lab1/reports/bug_1.md

 We expect no memory leak.
 We have memory leak with `struct pixel *palette`.

 ### Steps to Reproduce
-Run the code with ASAN using some option to detect thememory leakage
+Compile the code with ASAN using some option to detect the memory leaks.

 #### Command
 ```